hyperdimensional-computing/torchhd/docs/getting_started.rst

 	values = torch.stack([fruits[0], weights[w_i], seasons[3]])
 	r1 = functional.hash_table(var, values)

 The :ref:`structures` module contains the same encoding patterns in addition to binary trees and finite state automata, but provides them as data structures.
 This module provides class-based implementations of HDC data structures.
-Using the hash table class, record :math:`r_1` can be implemented as follows:
+Using the hash table class, record :math:`r_1` can be represented as follows:

 .. code-block:: python